mazurov/eslevels/README.md

 =======

 ECMAScript scope **levels** analyzer based on [escope](https://github.com/Constellation/escope) library.
 The original purpose of this library is to enable scope context coloring in javascript editors (for [SublimeText](https://github.com/mazurov/sublime-levels) in first order).

-The library has only one method `levels(js_ast_tree)`.
+The library has only one method `levels(syntax, options)`.
 It requires the use of a javascript's Mozilla Parser AST argument that can be obtained from such parsers as [esprima](git://github.com/ariya/esprima.git) ([acorn](https://github.com/marijnh/acorn) parser has different "range" format).
-The method returns an array of tuples.
+The leavels method returns an array of tuples.
 Each tuple contains 3 numbers:

 *  nesting level number (0 is global,  deeper functions have higher numbers),